 A few kilometers drive from Zhangmu to Friendship Bridge over the Bhote Koshi River brings us to Immigration Control in Kodari where we are expected to complete some custom formalities.
 We then depart with our Tibetan guide and walk across the river where a Nepalese staff will be waiting for us.
 After around 4 hours of driving through deep valleys, we reach Kathmandu.

 Tibet is the highest plateau in the world and is widely known as ‘The Roof of the World’.
 We will be driving in high altitudes that go constantly above 5000m/16400ft during the journey.
 Driving fast in such an elevation could cause medical conditions (Acute Mountain Sickness) which could be fatal.
 There is 50% less oxygen compared to sea level in high altitudes like Tibet.
-The higher the altitude, the less oxygen there is in the air.
+The higher the altitude the lesser will be the oxygen in the air.
 Our body needs a few days to acclimatize to this less-oxygen environment.
 Although Himalayan Glacier has been providing sufficient information regarding precautions against AMS, it should be understood that if one does get affected by AMS, proper medical care is the only way to treat it.It is important to make sensible plans in order to avoid AMS during the tour.
 Therefore, Himalayan Glacier would advise guest(s) to do some trekking or altitude activities in Nepal or elsewhere before taking this trip.
 It is also important that our guest(s), especially one(s) with known heart or lung or blood diseases to consult their doctor before traveling.
 Mild headaches, fever, loss of appetite or stomach disorders are all symptoms of AMS.